 While some things may seem obvious, like having a venue with a full bar to host mixers, other pieces of the kickoff puzzle might surprise you.
 A few standouts we found were:

-- SET A THEME: The four principle themes that you can choose from are Celebration, Motivation, Provocation, and Information.
-Perhaps the most common mistake that kickoff planners make is to choose “all of the above.”
+The four principle themes that you can choose from are Celebration, Motivation, Provocation, and Information.
+Perhaps the most common mistake in sales kickoff meeting planning is choosing “all of the above.”
 While it’s true you can touch on each on each of these themes, it’s very important to only choose one to emphasize.
 According to Chip Eichelberger, a professional speaker with over 946 events under his belt, it’s best to limit the amount of information you deliver in a single event.
 This helps focus your event and your team and ensures they will retain more of the information provided.

-- HOW YOU PRESENT MATTERS: Speaking of presenting information, it’s no secret that how you present matters just as much what you present.
+Speaking of presenting information, it’s no secret that how you present matters just as much what you present.
 There’s no use in spending dozens of hours preparing presentations if they go in one ear and out the other.
-As you can see from the Sales Kickoff Checklist, you should ideally have 4 presentations.
+As you can see from the sales kickoff checklist, you should ideally have 4 presentations.
 Using the most effective presentation techniques that are backed by science is incredibly important to increasing retention and improving year-round sales.